-Although the law of 10 August 1915 on commercial companies, as amended from time to time, contains some mandatory provisions on corporate governance such as the scope of the collective decision making (the shareholders), it is very much based on a pick-and-choose basis by the articles of association, within the limits of this law.

-It is equally important to draft meticulously the provisions of the articles of association dealing with corporate governance to ensure that they will not be misused.
+Although the law of August 10th 1915 on commercial companies, as amended, from time to time, contains some mandatory provisions on corporate governance such as the scope of the collective decision making (the shareholders), it is very much based on a pick-and-choose basis by the articles of association, in the limits of this law.
+It is equally important to draft meticulously the provisions of the articles of association dealing with corporate governance to ensure that they won't be misused.

-- With most commercial companies you will not have to make a lot of choices regarding the administration system beyond the number of directors for which the minimum depends on the company form. - With a public limited liability company (société anonyme) however, you will have to choose between the single-tier system and the two-tier system. - In the single-tier system, the company will be managed by a minimum of three directors together composing the board of directors.

-Although the above law allows the board of directors to take all the necessary or useful actions to realise the corporate purpose of the company, certain interesting features such as the possibility to create committees.

-In the two-tier system, the company is administered by a management board under the supervision of supervisory board.
+- > With most commercial companies you will not have to make a lot of choices regarding the administration system beyond the number of directors for which the minimum depends on the company form. - With a public limited liability company (société anonyme), you will have to choose between the single-tier system and the two-tier system. - In the single-tier system, the company will be managed by a minimum of three directors together composing the board of directors.
+Although the above law allows the board of directors to take all the necessary or useful action to realise the corporate purpose of the company, certain interesting features such as the possibility to create committees can only be used if laid down by the articles of association. - In the two-tier system, the company is administered by a management board under the supervision of the supervisory board.

-"Thus, it is essential that you carefully choose the features you want in terms of Corporate Governance."
+Thus, it is essential that you carefully choose the features you want in terms of Corporate Governance.

-The corporate governance may also include in particular provisions in the articles of association regarding non-voting shares or control of the fulfillment of their duties by the shareholders.
+The corporate governance may also include particular provisions in the articles of association regarding non-voting shares or control of the fulfilment of their duties by the shareholders.
 Nonetheless, it is especially important to ensure, when including such optional features, that they all properly fit together.

 Therefore, corporate governance should be taken lightly and the provisions should be carefully drafted.
-Our job is to point out the best choices as regards the unique particularities of each business and to provide you with good-to-go articles of association.
+Our work is to point out the best choices as regards the unique particularities of each business and to provide you with good-to-go articles of association.